eljojo/peter/README.md

 Your application should be placed inside /home/app.

-<a name="nginx_passenger"></a>
+<a name="nginx"></a>
-### Using Nginx and Passenger
+### Using Nginx

-Before using Passenger, you should familiarise yourself with it by [reading its documentation](https://www.phusionpassenger.com).

-Nginx and Passenger are disabled by default.
-Enable them like so:
+Nginx is disabled by default.
+Enable it like so:

     RUN rm -f /etc/service/nginx/down

 <a name="adding_web_app"></a>
 #### Adding your web app to the image

-Passenger works like a `mod_ruby`, `mod_node`, etc. It changes Nginx into an application server and runs your app from Nginx.
-So to get your web app up and running, you just have to add a virtual host entry to Nginx which describes where you app is, and Passenger will take care of the rest.
+The default nginx website is disabled, so you have to add it to ``/etc/nginx/sites-enabled/your-app.conf``.
+Because we're not using Passenger, you have to [set up your ruby app as a daemon](#adding_additional_daemons) and configure nginx to use a reverse proxy.

 You can add a virtual host entry (`server` block) by placing a .conf file in the directory `/etc/nginx/sites-enabled`.
 For example: